streamlit-badge-bot/FastFoodie-A-Restaurant-Recommendation-App/README.md

 4) Building a Recommender System based on Weighted Content Based Filtering.

-3) UI - The User Interface was built based on python module called Streamlit.
+5) UI - The User Interface was built based on python module called Streamlit.

+6) Hosting the App on Heroku

 ## The aim of this project